jeffomidvaran/qwkipedia/README.md

 ## Notes
 The domain name www.qwkipedia.com has been reserved. <br/>
+The Name Qwkipeda has been reserved in the Apple App store <br/>

 free for commercial use font used for logo <br/>
 https://fonts.google.com/specimen/Quicksand#standard-styles